UCMHSProgramming16-17/final-project-shadowninjazx/README.md

 **Data Project: CO2 and GDP**

+**General Analysis:**

+GDP and CO2 emmission has a positive correlation during the past 30 years globally in developing nations.
+However, in US and develoepd nations, CO2 remains flat while GDP increases.

 **visual.py** is the first version of python plotting program

 **cleandata.py** is made for the second version of plotting program to purify data